kristovatlas/csp-anti-xss/example-004/README.md

 ## Description

-A web application vulnerable to reflected XSS that is vulnerable via the use of an attacker-controlled JavaScript function callback.
+A web application vulnerable to reflected XSS via the use of an attacker-controlled JavaScript function callback.

 ## Requirements